Timeout during homing and/or probing

 With that out of the way, this kind of problem is usually the cause of your Pi not keeping up with klipper during a homing or probing operation.
 These operations require very tight timings and an underpowered board or a board with a lot of background processes going on can somtimes miss a timing window and cause this error.
 Or sometimes a board that “should” work fine still does it, which I suspect is something lower level in the linux kernel, but that’s not a discussion for here.

-Something that still requires further testing is manually assigning CPU cores to processes.
+Something I’ve had success with lately is assigning CPU cores to processes.
 The following steps will force everything except klipper to run on the first 3 cores (cores 0, 1, 2) of a quad-core CPU (any Pi newer than a Pi2) and then force Klipper to run by itself on the fourth core.
 This may help with timing issues or scheduling conflicts or whatever could be interrupting Klipper from hitting the proper timing windows.

 Create the system.conf.d folder with: